CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M02-Gettingstarted.md

 In this lab, the architecture flow involves the following components:

-1.**Azure AI Content Safety Studio**: This is the main platform where you will associate a Content Safety resource and run moderation tests.
+1. **Azure AI Content Safety Studio**: This is the main platform where you will associate a Content Safety resource and run moderation tests.
 It provides an interface to evaluate and categorize text and image content based on severity scores.

-2.**Azure Content Safety Resource**: The resource is provisioned and associated with the Content Safety Studio.
+2. **Azure Content Safety Resource**: The resource is provisioned and associated with the Content Safety Studio.
 It provides the necessary capabilities to analyze and moderate text and image content in real-time.

 ## Architecture Diagram